coetry/digitalpsychology.io/src/pages/need-to-complete/index.md

 ### Starting with a high percentage
 Make your progress indicator prominent and show already after the first completed task a relative high completion rate.
+But don't overdo it.
+Keep it plausible.
 We are more motivated to reach a goal the closer we get to it ([Kivetz, Urminsky & Zheng, 2006](http://www.quilageo.com/wp-content/uploads/2013/07/Goal-Gradient_Illusionary_Goal_Progress.pdf)).

 ![](03-starting-with-high-percentage.png)

 ### Counters and notifications
 You might have heard about the [Inbox Zero](https://www.youtube.com/watch?v=z9UjeTMb3Yk) approach: a technique developed by Merlin Mann to keep your email inbox almost all the time empty.
 For many people triggers a counter, that indicates incomplete tasks, discomfort which we try to avoid.
 According to a study from 2002, reacted employees to 70% of their unread emails [within 6 seconds](https://dspace.lboro.ac.uk/dspace-jspui/bitstream/2134/489/3/Ease%2525202002%252520Jackson.pdf).
 These interruptions can be instant gratifications.
-They give us little dopamine rushes every time we complete something, which in turn reinforces us to lurk for more distractions.
+They give us little dopamine rushes every time we complete something, which in turn [reinforces us](/rewards/) to lurk for more distractions.

 ![](04-counters-notifications.png)